 Combine all ingredients in a high-speed blender, blend until creamy.
 Pour into an airtight container to store.
 Stores up to 10 days in your fridge.
 Makes 2 cups

-Note: Garlic and onions are not a part of a traditional sattvic diet, if you have too much heat (pitta) in the body or find your body is easily aggravated by these ingredients, please exclude the garlic from the tahini dressing.
+Note: Garlic and onions are not a part of a traditional sattvic diet, if you have too much heat (pitta) in the body or find your mind is easily aggravated by these ingredients, please exclude the garlic from the tahini dressing.

 6 leaves kale, washed & torn